- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Even if you’re diffusing them, essential oils can be overwhelming and harmful because dogs’ sense of smell is so much stronger than humans’.
 In fact, our vet Dr. Erica Irish, DVM, has seen pets rushed to the ER suffering from respiratory distress thanks to inhaled essential oils.

-Claims of essential oils’ health benefits for dogs are not yet scientifically-backed as fact.
-But, some dog owners swear by essential oil products: Chamomile oil is thought to prevent worms, lavender oil is claimed to ease anxiety, and some say lemongrass wards off mosquitos.
+Claims of essential oils’ health benefits in dogs are not yet scientifically-backed as fact.
+But, some dog owners swear by essential oil products: Chamomile oil is thought to prevent worms; lavender oil is claimed to ease anxiety; and some say lemongrass wards off mosquitos.
 However, you should remember that these claims are personal testimony, not fact.

 To keep your dog safe, your best option is to avoid DIY when it comes to essential oils.
 Even products you use on yourself can be fatal to your dog.